MyPureCloud/developer-center-blog/source/2018-09-11-access-local-service-from-the-cloud/index.html.markdown

 1. Log into PureCloud Admin
 <img src="/2018-09-11-access-local-service-from-the-cloud/screenshot2.png" alt="PureCloud Admin"  style="display:block;width: 60%;padding:10px;">
 2. The custom Action we are going to setup needs to belong to a PureCloud Integration.
 Let's create a test Integration..
-    * **Go to Integrations > Integrations**
+    * **Click Integrations > Integrations**
     <img src="/2018-09-11-access-local-service-from-the-cloud/screenshot3.png" alt="Integrations Admin Page"  style="display:block;width: 60%;padding:10px;">
     * **Add a new Integration**
         1. Install **Web Services Data Actions**
         <img src="/2018-09-11-access-local-service-from-the-cloud/screenshot4.png" alt="Install Web Service Data Actions"  style="display:block;width: 20%;padding:10px;">
-        2. Give your Integration the name **"Test Local Service Integration"**
+        2. Name the integration **"Test Local Service Integration"**
-        3. Hit Save
+        3. Click Save
-        4. Make the Integration Active
+        4. Activate the integration by clicking the **Active** toggle.
         ![Active](active.png)
     * **Create Custom Action**
-        1. In PureCloud Admin, go to Integrations > Actions
+        1. In PureCloud Admin, go to **Integrations > Actions**
         <img src="/2018-09-11-access-local-service-from-the-cloud/screenshot5.png" alt="PureCloud Actions"  style="display:block;width: 70%;padding:10px;">
-        2. Click Import
+        2. Click **Import**
         3. Import [importExample.json](importExample.json)
         4. Select the Integration you created above. _(Test Local Service Integration)_
-        5. Name your Action: "Action Test With ngrok"
+        5. Name your Action: **Action Test With ngrok**
-        6. Once your new Action opens, go to the Setup tab
+        6. Click the **Setup** tab
-            * Contracts is setup for you.
-No change is needed here.
-This defines the request going to your service and response that will be coming back.
+            * Contracts define the request going to your service and the response that will be coming back.
+No changes are needed to Contracts.
-            * Go to Configuration section.
-Find requestURLTemplate and change the value to use the ngrok url generated above.
-So the entry will look like:
+            * Click the **Configuration** tab.
+Change **requestURLTemplate** to use the ngrok URL generated above.
+The entry will look like the following:

            ~~~
                  "requestUrlTemplate": "https://478b91ce.ngrok.io/searchContactsByName",
            ~~~

+        7. To test, we are going to need to provide the values that our searchContactsByName service is going to require.

-            * Go to Test section and type in "Test" for the first name and "Account" for last name.
+            * Click the **Test** tab and type **Test** for the first name and **Account** for last name.
             <img src="/2018-09-11-access-local-service-from-the-cloud/screenshot6.png" alt="PureCloud Actions"  style="display:block;width: 80%;padding:10px;">
+            * Deselect **Flatten output**
-            * Uncheck **Flatten output** and hit **Run Action**
+            * Click **Run Action**
-            * In the results, you can expand JSON and see the response sent back from your webservice.
+            * In the results, you can expand the JSON to see the response that your web service returned.

 ## Summary
-This demonstrates how you can expose any service that is running locally to PureCloud, so it can be used by any of our tools, including Architect and Scripter.
-This is a great solution for services that are behind a companies firewall and eliminates the need for a Bridge Server to get to them.
-Genesys is not affiliated with ngrok, but we did find this service extremely helpful and wanted to pass along the information to our customers.
+This demonstrates how you can expose any local service to PureCloud.
+Once PureCloud can reach your service, you can access your data using any of our tools, such as Architect and Scripter.
+This is a great alternative for services that are behind companies' firewalls and carries less tech burden than maintaining a Bridge Server.

-_**Architecture Note:** Would you use this approach to hit services that are publicly facing?
-No. In that scenario, you would still use a
+What is our relationship with ngrok?
+Genesys is not affiliated with ngrok.
+We simply found this service extremely helpful and wanted to pass along the information to our customers!

-[Custom Action in PureCloud](https://help.mypurecloud.com/articles/create-custom-action-integrations/), but instead of fronting it with ngrok, you would just use the service's publicly facing URL._
+_**Note**: For public-facing services, you should still use a [custom action in PureCloud](https://help.mypurecloud.com/articles/create-custom-action-integrations/), but instead of using it with ngrok, use the service's public-facing URL._

 ------------